 Other Wiki, Journal

-Required Online Chat; Times, Dates and frequency of Online Chat Sessions: You will participate in weekly online chats with the instructor, typically arranged for Monday evenings (7:30-9:00 p.m.), Tuesday evenings (7:30-9:00 p.m.) and "lunchtime" twice a week (typically 12:15-1:00 MW).
+Required Online Chat; Times, Dates and frequency of Online Chat Sessions: You will participate in weekly online chats with the instructor, typically arranged for Monday evenings (7:30-9:00 p.m.), or Tuesday evenings (7:30-9:00 p.m.), or "lunchtime" twice a week (typically 12:15-1:00 TR).
 We will use the Blackboard (typed) chat room.
 You must reserve time in your personal schedule for these regular chat sessions, but it is possible to switch to another session as needed.
 A limited number of chat absences can be "made up" through commentary on the transcripts of chat sessions.

 Printed Textbooks: MacKinnon and Fiala, Ethics: Theory and Contemporary Issues, EIGHTH edition.
 ISBN: 9781285196756.
 Please note that only the EIGHTH edition is acceptable for this online course.
 Do NOT get the "Concise Edition" for this course.
 The electronic version of the book is 100% identical to the printed version, but costs significantly less to purchase or rent.
 The EKU campus bookstore has this book.
-Check the prices at Amazon.com and also at Cengage.
+Check the prices at Amazon.com and also at Cengage (link will be supplied soon).
 Make SURE you are purchasing the EIGHTH EDITION of this book.

 SPECIAL NOTE: The first chapter (only) is available through the Blackboard site for this class.
-You must get the FULL VERSION of the book by Friday, 22 August.
+You must have the FULL VERSION of the book by Friday, 23 January.

 Instructor's Web Page (with syllabus and detailed course information):